 You can file a claim with the New York State Workers’ Compensation Board online, by phone, or by mailing in a completed form.
 Include the following information in your claim:

 - Your job responsibilities, gross pay rate, and payment frequency

 - The location of the job site where the injury occurred

 - The nature and extent of your injuries

 Family members of a worker killed on the job can file a Claim for Compensation in a Death Case through the NYS Workers’ Compensation Board.

 Contact a Personal Injury Lawyer in New York

 Workers’ compensation frequently does not cover the full expenses of your injuries after a fall or another severe work accident.
 It is always advisable to contact a construction accident attorney to discuss your rights and options.
 If you have had a construction accident NYC, Karasik Law Group wants you to know that New York statutes may entitle you to more than workers’ compensation.

 Falls on construction sites are an increasing issue in New York, and many workers and their families have experienced the devastating consequences of these accidents firsthand.
 Karasik Law Group has extensive experience in handling intricate construction accident claims, including falls from scaffolding, ladders, and more.

 If you or a loved one has been affected by a fall on a construction site, it is crucial to act promptly and seek legal advice.
 A qualified construction accident attorney can help you navigate the complexities of workers’ compensation and potential third-party claims, ensuring you receive the compensation you deserve.
 Your actions in the aftermath of a fall can significantly impact the outcome of your case and your ability to secure the resources you need to heal and move forward.
-Contact Karasik Law Group today to learn more.
+Contact Leading Law Firm Karasik Law Group today to sign up for a Free Consultation.